 To pinpoint such sections, consider heat mapping.
 There are several types of heat maps.
 Some show where users click.
 Others provide data as to their scrolling behavior.

 Heat maps will help you answer many questions about your landing page’s UX, design, and content.
 For example, you may notice that most visitors leave the page without scrolling down to the bottom.
 Most likely, it means that the content in the upper part is not enticing enough.
+The monitoring process may include looking out for fraudsters, as most landing pages lead directly to your cart.
+Make sure you’re following merchant fraud prevention best practices to ensure you’re not losing your profits to thieves.

 A Shopify landing page conversion optimization is a long and elaborate process that involves many variables.
 First and foremost, everything on your landing page, from the heading down to the call to action button, must serve one and only one purpose.
 Your prospects should know how your product can help them achieve their consumer objectives.